Is Alcohol a Gateway Drug?

 Other Risk Factors for Illicit Drug Use

 Environmental factors, such as growing up in a home where parents use drugs or having parents who have a positive attitude toward drug use, increase the risk of using illegal drugs.
-Teens who have poor parental supervision are also at increased risk.
+Teens with poor parental supervision also have an increased risk.

 Teens are at increased risk of illegal drug use based on certain factors related to school and peer relationships.
 These include association with peers who engage in delinquent behaviors, low school performance and disconnection from school.

 Factors like mental health disorders, history of childhood sexual abuse and parental rejection can also increase the risk of substance abuse.